dasunwickr/auto-upgrade-svc/README.md

 The service will:

-* Update package metadata and upgrade packages automatically on system boot.
+* Update metadata and upgrade packages.
-* Create and enable the systemd service unit during the first run.
+* Create and enable a systemd unit on first run.

 ---

-### Testing
+### 🧪 Testing

-Run the automated test suite with:
+Run all tests:

 ```sh
 go test ./...